-The Code encourages the reporting of unethical behaviour.
+The Code also encourages the reporting of unethical behaviour.
 The Company has a Whistleblower Policy and internal confidential whistleblowing process which provides staff with an avenue to report suspected unethical, illegal or improper behaviour.
-Any material incidents are reported to the Board.
+All whistleblower incidents are reported to the Board.

-Securities Dealing Policy
+Securities Trading Policy

-Thorn has a Securities Dealing policy, which sets out the circumstances under which Directors, senior executives, and employees of the Company and the consolidated entity may deal in securities.
+Thorn has a Securities Dealing policy, which sets out the circumstances under which Directors, senior executives, employees and contractors of the Company and the consolidated entity may deal in securities.